seppenen/Pipeline_IAC/README.md

 ./scripts/init.ps1
 ```

-Created repo url will be printed out to console.
+The created repo URL will be printed out to the console

 ## Manual installation

-Initialize local state using the following commands:
+Initialize local state using the following commandsЮ

 ```bash
 terraform init
 ```
-Install remote backend:
+Install the remote backend:
 ```bash
 terraform apply -auto-approve -target="module.backend"
 ```